iotaledger/susee-streams-poc/README.md

        is given.
     * Platform: X86/PC, standard server or edge computing hardware depending on the chosen topology.
-    * In the current POC implementation the *IOTA-Bridge* forwards remote control data (*Commands* and *Confirmations*) from the *Sensor* to the remote control (*x86/PC Sensor* or *Management Console*).
+    * In the current POC implementation the *IOTA Bridge* forwards remote control data (*Commands* and *Confirmations*) from the *Sensor* to the remote control (*x86/PC Sensor* or *Management Console*).
       In a later production system for the *Sensor Processing* workflow